 - A portion of the annual payments will be tax free.

 - Individuals who donate long-term appreciated securities may get capital gains tax savings.

 - Gifts can be designated to a specific campus, college, or program, or where the need is greatest at the University.

 If a donor does not need additional income immediately or would like to set up an annuity for a younger person, the donor may consider a deferred payment gift annuity.
 Because payments do not begin until a minimum deferral period of at least one year, a deferred gift annuity offers higher payment rates and typically a greater tax deduction than an immediate payment charitable gift annuity.

-The University of Minnesota Foundation follows the rates recommended by the American Council on Gift Annuities.
+The University of Minnesota Foundation generally follows the rates recommended by the ACGA.
 Gift annuity rates are determined by the annuitant’s age at the time payments begin, and take into account the current investment climate.